karriereat/go-scaffold/README.md

 ## Installation

-Be sure to replace all occurences of go-scaffold in Readme and Makefile
+Be sure to replace all occurences of go-scaffold in Readme/Makefile/Dockerfile